dbakewel/netbots/README.md

         'stepMax': 1000,  # After this many steps in a game all bots will be killed
         # Amount of time server targets for each step.
 Server will sleep if game is running faster than this.
         'stepSec': 0.05,
+        'startPermutations':  False,  # Use all permutations of each set of random start locations.

         # Messaging
         'dropRate': 11,  # Drop a messages every N messages.
 Best to use primes.